An important note

 - Echinacea.
 Echinacea is a genus of plants in the daisy family.
 Certain species have been shown to improve immune health and may have antiviral effects against several respiratory viruses, including respiratory syncytial virus and rhinoviruses (

 - Propolis.
-Propolis is a resin-like material produced by honeybees for use as a sealant in hives.
+Propolis is a resin-like material that honeybees produce for use as a sealant in hives.
 Though it has impressive immune-enhancing effects and may have antiviral properties as well, more human research is needed (

 According to results from scientific research, the supplements listed above may offer immune-boosting properties.

-However, keep in mind that many of these supplements’ potential effects on immune health have not been thoroughly tested in humans, highlighting the need for future studies.
+However, keep in mind that many of these potential effects these supplements have on immune health have not been thoroughly tested in humans, highlighting the need for future studies.

 Astragalus, garlic, curcumin, and echinacea are just some of the supplements that may offer immune-boosting properties.
-Still, they have not been thoroughly tested in humans, and more research is needed.
+Still, they have not been thoroughly tested in humans.
+More research is needed.

 However, although these supplements may offer a small benefit for immune health, they should not and cannot be used as a replacement for a healthy lifestyle.

-Maintaining a balanced diet, getting enough sleep, engaging in regular physical activity, and not smoking are some of the most important ways to help keep your immune system healthy and reduce your chances of infection and disease.
+Aiming to eat a nutrient-dense balanced diet, getting enough sleep, engaging in regular physical activity, and not smoking (or considering quitting, if you smoke) are some of the most important ways to help keep your immune system healthy and reduce your chances of infection and disease.

-If you decide that you want to try a supplement, speak with your healthcare provider first, as some supplements may interact with certain medications or are inappropriate for some people.
+If you decide that you want to try a supplement, speak with a healthcare professional first, as some supplements may interact with certain medications or are inappropriate for some people.

 Moreover, remember that there’s no scientific evidence to suggest that any of them can protect against COVID-19 — even though some of them may have antiviral properties.